 Selecting the Right Speaker Size

-At one time, bass players looked for the biggest bass speaker they could find.
-Today, more sophisticated players understand that the biggest speaker does not always do the best job in all venues.
+At one time, it was common for bass players to look for the biggest bass speaker they could find.
+Today, more sophisticated players understand that the biggest speaker does not always do the best job.

-I find that the best solution is to use cabinets with several 10-inch speakers.
-This will drop your sound wave a little lower, and diffuse the sound over a wider space, so the sound is thrown at the crowd’s ears and gives you that satisfying thump in your chest.
-And 10-inch speakers tend to give you a little better stage volume so you can hear yourself better.
-They also tighten your sound so that the bass line is clear, strong, but not muddy.
+One solution is to use cabinets with several 10-inch speakers.
+This will drop your sound wave a little lower and diffuse the sound over a wider space, so the sound is thrown at the crowd’s ears and gives you that satisfying thump in your chest.
+Plus, 10-inch speakers tend to provide better stage volume so you can hear yourself while you play.
+They also have the tendency to tighten your sound so that the bass line is clear, strong and not too muddy.

 Recommended bass speaker cabinets:

 Beginner musicians often don’t realize the importance of speaker placement and the affect a room can have on sound.
 If you place a bass speaker cabinet in the corner of the room, it usually results in more sound coverage and volume.
 The nearby walls will cause the sound waves to reverberate and diffuse, which in turn helps build the sound pressure levels to create a pleasing tone for the audience.

 Since bigger speakers and subwoofers need more distance than a small bass amp, speaker placement becomes even more important.
 If you place large bass speakers near the back of the stage, facing straight ahead, you will get the volume you need and the sound will effectively spread throughout the room.